 Burden of Proof/Compensatory Damages in Korea

 As far as damages are concerned, Article 9(1) of the Fixed-term Workers Act of Korea does enable victims of discrimination to file a petition for a corrective order.
-However, the Korean Labor Standards Act, Korean Equal Employment Opportunity Act and Korean Age Discrimination Act does not expressly provide avenues for relief outside of the, normal, legal channels.
+However, the Korean Labor Standards Act, Korean Equal Employment Opportunity Act, and Korean Age Discrimination Act do not expressly provide avenues for relief outside of the normal, legal channels.

-Thus remedying alleged violation of law shall be filing a complaint to Ministry of Employment and Labor, a civil lawsuit with the courts or a criminal complaint with the Korean investigative authorities.
+Thus remedying the alleged violation of law shall be filing a complaint to the Ministry of Employment and Labor, a civil lawsuit with the courts, or a criminal complaint with the Korean investigative authorities.

 If you are dealing with a workplace discrimination case and need legal advice on the matter, please feel free to Schedule a Call with an Attorney.

 - What Constitutes an “Employee” under Korean Law?